 MDM will help you manage and secure employee and customer mobile devices while remote support assists your customer support team in troubleshooting tech issues quickly and efficiently.
-It’s an effective way to improve both the customer and employee experiences with your company, along with your bottom line.
+It is an effective way to improve both the customer and employee experiences with your company, along with your bottom line.

-You’ll also want to consider the type of devices you use the most.
-For example, if you have a fleet of Android devices an Android device management platform may serve your needs better than a one-size-fits-all MDM solution.
-Be aware that some popular remote support and access solutions like Teamviewer only include mobile devices as an add-on feature.
+You will also want to consider the type of devices you use the most.
+For example, if you have a fleet of Android devices, an Android device management platform may serve your needs better than a one-size-fits-all MDM solution.
+Be aware that some popular remote support and access solutions like TeamViewer only include mobile devices as an add-on feature.

 Consult with your IT administrator to ensure that whatever remote support and MDM solution you choose fits well with your current IT infrastructure.
 You may even want to collaborate with IT on choosing a solution as they will be working with it every day.
-After all, if a solution isn’t properly implemented it’s not going to be useful to your organization.
+After all, if a solution is not properly implemented it is not going to be useful to your organization.

 AirDroid Business’s mobile device management solution helps organizations across many industries manage, access, track, and secure Android devices in the field.
-With a 14-day free trial, you can monitor and manage up to 50 devices with the ability to control your device anytime.
+With a 14-day free trial, you can test drive how to monitor and manage up to 50 devices with the ability to control your devices anytime.